leaded-solder/x68000-pro-picopsu/README.md

 Thanks to [Tim Maxwell's ATX Breakout project](http://timmaxwell.org/pages/atx-breakout/) for contributing the symbol for the ATX connector.

 Thanks to Dave Park for advice on thermal reliefs and reliable usage of the 74LS04.

+Thanks to Kanji for test-building one of these and taking good pictures for the assembly instructions.